birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods.md

 * Difference in differences (DiD)
 `````

-<mark>finish adding notes from iglestrom, and check for anything else from that paper or those authors, as it was fab</mark>

 ## Designing a study to estimate a causal effect from observational data

 The gold standard method for inferring causality is randomisation - e.g. randomising patients to receive a treatment or not.
 This is because it removes confounding - it removes the common cause of the treatment and outcome, since the only cause of treatment was randomisation.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)